In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio House District 02, Jon M. Peterson (R-Delaware).
 Delaware

-County Heart Association Annual Drive
+County Heart Association Annual Drive.
+Jan Lanier is the Democratic

 Ohio House District 03, Jim Carmichael (R-Wooster).
 Assistant